 The 1700s were a time of great political turmoil.
 Corruption was rampant, as was economic disparity.
 Sri Yogi Nareyana Yathindra’s birth in this period of upheaval hinted at the role the learned sage would play in righting moral wrongs and restoring balance in society.

-Growing up, Sri Naraeyana was quite unlike other children his age.
+Growing up, Sri Nareyana was quite unlike other children his age.
 He was often found sitting in deep

 meditation in the temples of Sri Amara Nareyana and Sri Bheemalingeshwara.
 His avid interest in bhajans, puranas and keerthanas was startling for a child of his age.

-Although a rather serious and introspective person by nature, Sri Naraeyana thoroughly enjoyed folk entertainment like dances and street plays.
+Although a rather serious and introspective person by nature, Sri Nareyana thoroughly enjoyed folk entertainment like dances and street plays.
 In particular, he drew great pleasure from Hari and Shiva Kathas, retellings of Lord Vishnu’s life, set to music and song.
-Not only did these stories impart valuable lessons that left a lasting impression on Sri Naraeyana, they also greatly kindled his religiosity.
+Not only did these stories impart valuable lessons that left a lasting impression on Sri Nareyana, they also greatly kindled his religiosity.